tock/book/src/getting_started.md

 > Some example boards:
 >
 > - imix: Use the port labeled `DEBUG`.
-> - nRF52 development boards: Use the port of the left, on the skinny side of
+> - nRF52 development boards: Use the port on the skinny side of the board (do
->   the board.
+>   NOT use the port labeled "nRF USB").

 The board should appear as a regular serial device (e.g.
 `/dev/tty.usbserial-c098e5130006` on my Mac or `/dev/ttyUSB0` on my Linux box).